ThatTilux/CCT-Harmonics-Optimizer/README.md

    ```

 2. **spdlog**:
-   - spdlog is a very fast C++ logging library.
+   - spdlog is a fast C++ logging library.
    You can install `spdlog` using by cloning the repository and installing it manually:
    ```sh
    git clone https://github.com/gabime/spdlog.git